 This method returns a dictionary with default settings for token enrollment.
-These default settings are defined in SCOPE.USER or SCOPE.ADMIN and are totp\hashlib, totp\timestep and totp\otplen.
+These default settings are defined in SCOPE.USER or SCOPE.ADMIN and are totp_hashlib, totp_timestep and totp_otplen.
 If these are set, the user or admin will only be able to enroll tokens with these values.

-The returned dictionary is added to the parameters of the API call. :param g: context object, see documentation of Match :param params: The call parameters :type params: dict :return: default parameters static get import csv(l)
+The returned dictionary is added to the parameters of the API call. :param g: context object, see documentation of Match :param params: The call parameters :type params: dict :return: default parameters get_multi_otp (count=0, epoch_start=0, epoch_end=0, curTime=None, timestamp=None) return a dictionary of multiple future OTP values of the HOTP/HMAC token